 a general description of any alternative accreditation plans, in accordance with the Virginia Board of Education’s Regulations Establishing Standards for Accrediting Public Schools in Virginia (8 VAC 20-131-420), that the public charter school will request the School Board to submit to the Virginia Board of Education for approval.

-a general description of any alternative accreditation plan for serving students with disabilities, in accordance with the Virginia Board of Education’s Regulations Governing Special Education Programs For Children With
+a general description of any alternative accreditation plan for serving students with disabilities, in accordance with the Virginia Board of Education’s Regulations Governing Special Education Programs for Children With

 Disabilities in Virginia that the public charter school will request the School Board to submit to the Virginia Board of Education for approval.